navikt/pam-import-api/docs/index.md

   "updated": "2020-04-03T12:52:26.836541"
 }
 ```
+## Speed up batch uploads
+To speed up data transfer, it is best to not upload ads that have no changes since last upload.
+This is to reduce the
+data load to the server, we recommend only uploading last modified ads.

 # JSON Structure

 The data format is JSON, below is a diagram of the json structure: